hotplot/enviroplus-mqtt/README.md

 - The MQTT host, port, username, password and client ID can be specified.
 - The update interval can be specified, and defaults to 5 seconds.
+- The initial delay before publishing readings can be specified, and defaults to 15 seconds.
 - If you are using a PMS5003 sensor, enable it by passing the `--use-pms5003` flag.

-       usage: main.py -h HOST [-p PORT] [-U USERNAME] [-P PASSWORD] [--prefix PREFIX] [--client-id CLIENT_ID] [--interval INTERVAL] [--use-pms5003]
+        usage: main.py -h HOST [-p PORT] [-U USERNAME] [-P PASSWORD] [--prefix PREFIX] [--client-id CLIENT_ID] [--interval INTERVAL] [--delay DELAY]
-               [--help]
+                    [--use-pms5003] [--help]

         optional arguments:
         -h HOST, --host HOST  the MQTT host to connect to -p PORT, --port PORT  the port on the MQTT host to connect to -U USERNAME, --username USERNAME
                             the MQTT username to connect with
         -P PASSWORD, --password PASSWORD
                             the password to connect with
         --prefix PREFIX       the topic prefix to use when publishing readings, i.e.
                             'lounge/enviroplus'
         --client-id CLIENT_ID
-                               the MQTT client identifier to use when connecting --interval INTERVAL   the duration in seconds between updates --use-pms5003         if set, PM readings will be taken from the PMS5003 sensor
+                            the MQTT client identifier to use when connecting --interval INTERVAL   the duration in seconds between updates --delay DELAY         the duration in seconds to allow the sensors to stabilise before starting to publish readings
+        --use-pms5003         if set, PM readings will be taken from the PMS5003 sensor
         --help                print this help message and exit

 ## Published Topics